Part 2: The Cloud and NG9-1-1

 Software as a Service Model.
 This is where the entire service has a set of defined, common capabilities that are offered as a web based service.
 Yahoo and Hotmail have delivered email as software-as-a-service for years.
 All the functions are accessed through a browser, your email is stored in remote databases, and you don’t worry about the maintaining the email servers, scaling capacity as more users come on board, or outbound network connections.
 You simply access a set of defined functional capabilities through a web browser and off you go.

 Platform as a Service.
 PaaS can be considered a development platform for building and delivering web applications and services.
-The PaaS user does not manage or control the underlying cloud infrastructure including networks, servers for research papers, operating systems or storage, but has control over the deployed applications (Cloud Security Alliance, 2009).
+The PaaS user does not manage or control the underlying cloud infrastructure including networks, servers, operating systems or storage, but has control over the deployed applications (Cloud Security Alliance, 2009).
 The PaaS user can create custom applications using the cloud services tool set but you don’t really worry about the underlying hardware, operating system, compatibility between software versions, security, storage set-up or connectivity (that’s handled by your service provider).

 Infrastructure as a Service.
 IaaS provides a great deal of flexibility to the user, allowing them to provision run arbitrary software including operating systems and applications.
 The core infrastructure, including computing power, storage and networking components are provided by the cloud vendor while the remaining stack of capabilities is managed by the user.
 Using IaaS, you are responsible for the operating system and higher level components but can easily scale up storage and computing power as needed.